 Some events run Junior Autocross for competitors as young as 14, though they are restricted to one particular class of vehicle and limited to a maximum of three laps per heat.

 What kind of car do I need?

 Autocross vehicles vary from virtually standard road cars, some of which are driven to and from the events, to rally-spec cars, Autocross saloons and even modified ‘Specials’.

 You need to have a fire extinguisher fixed in the car and mud flaps fitted behind each wheel.
 Roll cages and harnesses are recommended, and are mandatory in Junior Autocross.

-Before you get started on these modifications, make sure you read the Autocross section of the latest MSA Competitors’ and Officials’ Yearbook carefully – you will get a copy with your MSA Competition Licence or it can be found online here.
+Before you get started on these modifications, make sure you read the Autocross section of the latest Motorsport UK Competitors’ and Officials’ Yearbook carefully – you will get a copy with your Motorsport UK Competition Licence or it can be found online here.

 What equipment do I need?